-- Obtaining postadmission threat protection in distributed environments requires CounterACT appliances at each remote location, which drives up the cost of deployment.
-ForeScout customers have the option of implementing CounterACT appliances in a centralized approach, which is less expensive, but also reduces ForeScout's threat protection functionality.
+- Obtaining postadmission threat protection (an optional feature) in distributed environments requires CounterACT appliances at each remote location, which drives up the cost of deployment.
+ForeScout customers have the option of implementing CounterACT appliances in a centralized approach, which is less expensive but reduces ForeScout's threat protection functionality.

 - In its most commonly implemented approach, CounterACT is positioned on Switched Port Analyzer (SPAN) or "mirror" ports on core network switches.
 Network administrators need to ensure the availability of these ports in their networks.

-Based in Lakeland, Florida, and founded in 2007, Impulse Point continues its focus on the higher education and K-12 markets.
+Based in Lakeland, Florida, and founded in 2004, Impulse Point continues its focus on the higher education and K-12 markets.
 Impulse Point delivers its flagship SafeConnect solution as a managed service, which includes system monitoring, problem determination and resolution, updates to device type, antivirus and OS profiling recognition, and remote backup of policy configuration data.
 All Impulse Point products can be implemented as a hardware or virtual appliance.
-Education institutions should consider Impulse Point.
+Education institutions should consider Impulse.

 - Impulse Point customers consistently point to the company's service and support as strengths.

 Founded in 1993, InfoExpress is a privately held company based in Mountain View, California, that is largely focused on the NAC market.
 Its CGX solution is available as a hardware appliance and a virtual appliance.
-Enterprises with a heterogeneous infrastructure should consider InfoExpress.
+Enterprises that need a scalable solution that doesn't require hardware at remote sites should consider InfoExpress.